Cheshire Oaks Arena

 Cheshire Oaks Arena is a sports arena that is located as part of the Ellesmere Port Sports Village, a leisure centre in Ellesmere Port, England.
 On match days, the hall is converted into the arena with a seating capacity for 1,400 spectators.
 The arena's main tenants are the Cheshire Phoenix, who moved from their previous home at the Northgate Arena in Chester for the start of the 2015–16 season.

 History

-The £15 million Ellesmere Port Sports Village, which the Cheshire Oaks Arena forms apart of, was officially opened by the Earl of Wessex in May 2015.
+The £15 million Ellesmere Port Sports Village, which the Cheshire Oaks Arena forms a part of, was officially opened by the Earl of Wessex in May 2015.